Covid-19 Information Affecting Education Benefits for Students

 - scanned copy of your Certificate of Eligibility Letter

-- official proof of how much of your VA funding you have used to date.
-A screenshot from the VA website showing your individual entitlement is sufficient
+- official proof of how much of your VA funding you have used to date: a screenshot from the VA website showing your individual entitlement is sufficient

-- your full name and family name
+- your full name (first, middle and last name)

 - your Social Security Number (SSN)